bug400/pyilper/README.md

 between peripheral devices such as printers, floppy disk drives etc. with programmable calculators such as the HP-41C, HP71B and HP-75C/D.

-The connection to PCs was realized by either an generic ISA bus card or a serial interface controller.
-As these devices are not available any more, Jean-Francois Garnier published his
+The connection to PCs was realized by either a generic ISA bus card or a serial interface controller.
+As these devices are not available anymore, Jean-Francois Garnier published his
 [PIL-Box project](http://www.jeffcalc.hp41.eu/hpil/)
 in 2009 to link a PC via USB to the HP-IL system.